vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 **(Jayanta)** No you wouldn't.
 For one thing, we're saying all the sensory faculties of a sage could be superior, like their eyes; not that everything becomes a visual object for them.
-But, if the argument is that the normative should be denied vision access for the same reason as
+But, if the argument is that the normative should be denied visual access for the same reason as
 flavor: the difference is that, unlike with flavors, etc., nothing specifically precludes normative properties from being visual objects.